Syaoran (Tsubasa: Reservoir Chronicle, clone): Critical response

 Sarahi Isuki Castella Olivera from Benemérita Universidad Autónoma de Puebla said that while the two Syaoran are nearly identical characters, they possess different hearts with the clone losing it in the series' second half as a result of being controlled by Fei Wang Reed.
 The differences between the two Syaoran's paths lead into both of them becoming their own separate beings.
 The same happens with the two Sakuras.
-The original Syaoran is said to fall into humillation when he forced to ask Fei Wang's help to protect the original Sakura.
+The original Syaoran is said to fall into humiliation when he forced to ask Fei Wang's help to protect the original Sakura.
 The concept of cloning is compared to buddhism zen as it coincides with the individualism of a person; Both Syaorans are often drawn together but their stances, weaponry and clothing is often made different and are found fighting against each other comparable to the yin and yang.